learn-co-curriculum/phase-1-how-the-web-works/README.md

 ![Github
 Readme](https://curriculum-content.s3.amazonaws.com/phase-1/how-the-web-works-readme/github-readme.png)

 The internet operates based on conversations between the client and the server.

 We've already been working with the client - it's the browser!
-Although client can refer to any sort of visual interface that a user interacts with - like apps on a mobile phone, for example.
+In reality, client can refer to any sort of visual interface that a user interacts with - like apps on a mobile phone, for example.
+But for our purposes as web developers, the client will be the browser.

 Clients are responsible for displaying a website and handling user interaction.
 At this point, we're writing "client-side" code - code that runs in our client,